 This course focuses on the appreciation for and integration of art, music, and physical movement activities into the classroom learning environment.
 Students will learn strategies and techniques to meet the needs of students with diverse needs and cultural backgrounds in the context of developmentally appropriate practice.
-This course has five (5) hours of fieldwork embedded within the course.
 Prerequisites: Admission to the Division of Professional Education.

-ED 380 Field Experience for Reading for ECE, MCE & MMIS Licensure 1 cr.
+ED 380 Field Experience for Reading for ED 380

 Field placement component for the reading core required for all licenses.
 Thirty (30) hours of observation/activities at an appropriate site, as determined by the instructor and/or Field Placement Director.
 The study and the administration of multiple assessments from an informal reading inventory for primary, middle, and high school students.
-Should be taken concurrently with ED 355.
+Must be taken concurrently with ED 355.
 This is the last of the reading core courses.